PAAT (protein)

-PAAT (protein associated with ABC transporters), also known as C10orf88 (chromosome 10 open reading frame 88), is a protein in the human genome, encoding by the gene of the same name.
-It is predicted to be associated with ABC transporters, containing an ABC transporter domain, specifically Type II ABC Transporters.
-PAAT physically interacts with mitochondrial inner membrane ABC transporters, and plays a functional role in ferric nutrient transport and heme biosynthesis.
-The gene has been strongly associated with a rare form of Alzheimer's disease, and is primarily expressed in the cerebral cortex, testis, and thymus.
-It is mainly localized in the cytoplasm and nucleus.
+PAAT (protein associated with ABC transporters), also known as C10orf88 (chromosome 10 open reading frame 88), is a human protein encoded by the gene of the same name.
+It contains an ABC transporter domain predicted to associate with Type II ABC transporters.
+PAAT physically interacts with mitochondrial inner membrane ABC transporters and has a demonstrated role in ferric nutrient transport and heme biosynthesis.
+It is primarily expressed in the cerebral cortex, testis, and thymus, and localizes to the cytoplasm and nucleus.
+The gene has been associated with a rare form of Alzheimer's disease.

 Evolution

-PAAT is assessed to have first appeared in genomic data in the subphylum Cephalochordata, specifically in the European lancelet (Branchiostoma lanceolatum).
-This organism represents one of the most basal chordates and is believed to have diverged from the vertebrate lineage approximately 588 million years ago (MYA), likely during the Cambrian period, though some phylogenetic models propose divergence as late as the Cretaceous period.

-Comparative sequence analysis indicates that the European lancelet ortholog of PAAT shares only 21% sequence ID and 38% similarity with the human protein, alongside a corrected sequence divergence (CSD) of 156%, suggesting a high rate of molecular evolution or substantial domain restructuring over deep evolutionary time.
-This is similar in the Brook lamprey (Lampetra planeri), which is another early-branching cordate.
+The earliest detectable ortholog of PAAT occurs in the subphylum Cephalochordata, specifically the European lancelet (Branchiostoma lanceolatum).
+This organism represents one of the most basal chordates, diverging from the vertebrate lineage approximately 588 million years ago (MYA), likely during the Cambrian period, though some phylogenetic models place this divergence as late as the Cretaceous.
+The lancelet ortholog shares only 21% sequence identity and 38% similarity with the human protein, with a corrected sequence divergence (CSD) of 156%.
+A comparable pattern holds in the Brook lamprey (Lampetra planeri), another early-branching chordate.
+No orthologs have been identified in invertebrates or prokaryotes, therefore PAAT appears to have a chordate-specific origin.
+PAAT is also absent in Sarcopterygii, despite being present in Actinopterygii; these groups differ in the presence of limb buds supported by articulated appendicular skeletons.

 Phylogenetic tree for Human PAAT, with the relation of the species from furthest to closest.

-Sequence identity and similarity increase progressively in more closely related species (resulting in lower corrected sequence divergence, CSD), with the highest conservation observed in mammals (~80% average identity).
-This pattern suggests strong purifying selection on PAAT in lineages reliant on hemoglobin-based oxygen transport, consistent with its proposed role as a heme transporter in circulatory systems.
-Notably, mammals—which depend heavily on heme-bound iron for oxygen delivery—exhibit the lowest CSD values, reflecting functional constraint.

-Notably, PAAT is found in Actinopterygii but not Sarcopterygii, which differ in the presence of subcutaneous muscular limb buds supported by articulated appendicular skeletons.
-Additionally, there were no orthologs detected in invertebrates or prokaryotes, suggesting a chordate-specific origin.